ExcogitatorWarrior/TG_Sentinel_bot/README.md

 ## Running the Bot

-After you’ve configured `config.py` and created your Telegram session make sure that all files in a samme folder, then you can start the bot by running:
+After you’ve configured `config.py` and created your Telegram session make sure that all files in a same folder, then you can start the bot by running:

 ```bash
 python TG_Sentinel_lanucher.py